- Research is on the cutting edge of high technology

 - Does UCSB, the College of Engineering and ECE have campus tours?

-For additional information about visiting UCSB go to the UCSB Visitor Center webpage for information about:
+For additional information about visiting UCSB go to the Visits page for information about:

-- Who do I contact for Transfer Student Information?
+- Who do I contact for Transfer Preparation information?

-The COE Undergraduate Studies Office handles all Prospective Transfer Students inquiries.
-Please carefully review all of the details.
+The COE Undergraduate Studies Office handles all Transfer Preparation inquiries.

-For additional information, the College of Engineering has an excellent Career Services web page that helps undergraduates and graduate students locate jobs and internships.
+The College of Engineering has an excellent Internships and Careers webpage that helps undergraduates and graduate students locate jobs and internships.

 - What percent of EE Program students become involved in hands-on engineering design work?